riferrei/pacman-with-elasticsearch/README.md

 In this section we will talk you through in what is required to deploy the game.
 Generally speaking here is the information that you need to provide:

-- **Information about Elasticsearch**: Since the game store is events in Elasticsearch and therefore it needs to know how to connect to the cluster.
-You are going to provide this information by creating a file called `elastic.settings` and providing the endpoint, username, and password of the cluster.
+- **Information about Elasticsearch**: You are going to provide this information by creating a file called `elastic.settings` and providing the endpoint, username, and password of the cluster.
-- **Information about the cloud provider**: Installing the game in the cloud provider requires having access to it as well as having the proper rights to create resources.
-You are going to provide this information by creating a file called `provider.settings` and providing the access details.
-The specific parameters to provider are specific to each provider but the template that comes with this project will give you the hint about what is necessary.
+- **Information about the cloud provider**: You are going to provide this information by creating a file called `provider.settings` and providing the access details.
+The specific parameters are specific to each provider but the template that comes with this project will give you a hint about what is necessary.
-- **General customization of the game**: there are some knobs that you can tune to change the behavior of the game in regards to how certain things work.
-You are going to provide this information by creating a file called `general.settings` and providing the customization.
+- **General customization of the game**: You are going to provide this information by creating a file called `general.settings` and providing the customization.

 AAA